openebs-archive/cstor-operators/docs/quick.md

 ### Local Development:

-Alternatively you can also install the development version  of cstor operators using:
+Alternatively, you may also install the development version  of CStor Operators using:

 ```bash
 $ git clone https://github.com/openebs/cstor-operators.git